CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/0001-value-equal-to-index-value.md

 ## Problem Explanation

 The problem involves finding elements in an array whose values match their index positions, considering 1-based indexing.
-This means if an element's value matches its position in the array when counting from 1 (not 0), it should be included in the result.<br />
+This means if an element's value matches its position in the array when counting from 1 (not 0), it should be included in the result.

 Example:

 * Given an array [15, 2, 45, 12, 7]:
-    - At 0-based index 0, the value is 15 (not equal to 1)
+    - At 1-based index 1, the value is 15 (not equal to 1)
-    - At 0-based index 1, the value is 2 (equal to 2)
+    - At 1-based index 2, the value is 2 (equal to 2)
-    - At 0-based index 2, the value is 45 (not equal to 3)
+    - At 1-based index 3, the value is 45 (not equal to 3)
-    - At 0-based index 3, the value is 12 (not equal to 4)
+    - At 1-based index 4, the value is 12 (not equal to 4)
-    - At 0-based index 4, the value is 7 (not equal to 5)
+    - At 1-based index 5, the value is 7 (not equal to 5)

 The only element that matches its index is 2 at index 2.